dustinkirkland/charts/bitnami/apache/README.md

 ### To 11.3.0

 Starting from this minor version, the Bitnami Airflow chart verifies that the original container images that were designed, tested, and validated are used.
-This container image verification can be skipped by setting the global parameter `global.security.allowInsecureImages` to `true`.
+Allow more secure images to be used by setting the global parameter `global.security.allowinSecureImages` to `true`.
 Further information can be obtained at [this GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 11.0.0